-At December 31, 2017, the REIT had an interest in thirteen properties and two property development projects.
-Seven of the properties were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière, Vanves, Hanover and Metropolitan); six were held in partnerships with various global institutional funds (Arcueil and Pantin in France, Bad Homburg, Duisburg, and Neu-Isenburg in Germany).
-The REIT elected to divest its holding in the Cologne property effective December 31, 2017.
+At December 31, 2018, the REIT had an interest in fourteen properties and two property development projects.
+Seven of the properties were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière, Vanves, Hanover and Metropolitan); seven were held in partnerships with various global institutional funds (Arcueil and Pantin in France, Bad Homburg, Duisburg, Neu-Isenburg and Kösching in Germany).